~/jeffreymoro/index.html

 > ls -affiliations

 I received my PhD in English with a certificate in Digital Studies from the University of Maryland, College Park.
-I’m also a co-founder of the Immersive Realities Labs for the Humanities (irLh), a multidisciplinary research lab that integrates emerging digital technologies with humanistic critique.
+I’m a co-founder of the Immersive Realities Labs for the Humanities (irLh), a multidisciplinary research lab that integrates emerging digital technologies with humanistic critique.
 Past lives include work as a site manager for Romantic Circles, a born-digital journal of Romantic literary studies, and as a post-baccalaureate resident with Five College Digital Humanities.

 > ls recent-posts/